Uses of English verb forms: Conditional sentences

 See also the following sections on expressions of wish and dependent clauses.

 Expressions of wish

 Particular rules apply to the tenses and verb forms used after the verb wish and certain other expressions with similar meaning.

-When the verb wish governs a finite clause, the past tense (simple past or past progressive as appropriate) is used when the desire expressed concerns a present state, the past perfect (or past perfect progressive) when it concerns a (usually counterfactual) past state or event, and the simple conditional with would when it concerns a desired present action or change of state.
+When the verb wish governs a finite clause, the past tense (past simple or past progressive as appropriate) is used when the desire expressed concerns a present state, the past perfect (or past perfect progressive) when it concerns a (usually counterfactual) past state or event, and the conditional simple with would when it concerns a desired present action or change of state.
 For example: